STUDENT EXPERIENCE FAQs

 - IT Help Desk support and services

-I don’t see the course I need in the Graduate and Adult Studies schedule; can I enroll in a day course?
+I don’t see the course I need in the Graduate and Continuing Studies schedule; can I enroll in a day course?

-Baccalaureate degree candidates may, with prior approval of the Graduate and Adult Studies program, enroll in day division courses.
+Baccalaureate degree candidates may, with prior approval of the Graduate and Continuing Studies Office, enroll in day division courses.
 Enrollment is on a space-available basis and requires approval by the College Academic Affairs office.
-Graduate and Adult Studies students will pay the evening tuition rate for approved courses.
-(Note: Post-Baccalaureate Nursing students who take a nursing course in the day program pay the day rate for that course) Please talk with your advisor before enrolling in a day course.
+Graduate and Continuing Studies students will pay the evening tuition rate for approved courses.
+(Note: Post-Baccalaureate nursing students who take a nursing course in the day program pay the day rate for that course) Please talk with your advisor before enrolling in a day course.

 Can I change my schedule after I have registered?